Understanding Fatty Liver Disease

 • Mental confusion

-Doctors employ a variety of methods to diagnose fatty liver because it typically exhibits fewer symptoms.
+Doctors employ a variety of methods to diagnose fatty liver disease because it typically exhibits fewer symptoms.

 • Physical examination